B2B deals involve multiple stakeholders, complex org structures, and long decision cycles.

 The challenge of internal selling

-• They open doors, they don't close deals: It's unrealistic to expect a champion to close the deal for you.
+They open doors, you close deals: Champions create opportunities and provide key information while you handle the closing process.
 Their role is to open doors, provide key information, create opportunities, and help keep things moving.
 Closing the sale is still up to you.

-To get the most out of your champion relationship, offer your full support and work together collaboratively.
+To maximize your champion relationship, provide full support.
 Make sure they have the right information, tools, and arguments to make the case for your solution confidently and efficiently inside their company.
 Always be ready to back them up.

 Tips for working effectively with internal champions

 Once you've built a solid relationship with your champion, understand their limits, and are giving them good support, how do you best use this advantage?
-There's no single magic formula, but these tips should help:
+Here's how to work effectively with champions:

-• Stay in control of the deal: Your champion is helpful, but they aren't running the show – you are.
+Stay in control of the deal: Your champion is helpful, and you run the show.
 Keep driving the process forward, maintain communication with all the decision-makers, and check in regularly.
-Only you can actually close the deal.
+Only you can close the deal.

-• Navigate gatekeepers strategically: Decision-makers are busy and often have "gatekeepers" to manage their time.
-Instead of trying to push past them, change your approach.
-Position yourself as a helpful product expert, not just a salesperson.
+Navigate gatekeepers strategically: Decision-makers are busy and often have "gatekeepers" to manage their time.
+Instead of pushing past gatekeepers, reposition yourself.
+Position yourself as a helpful product expert.
 Offer to join calls simply to provide quick, accurate answers to technical questions, saving everyone time and making yourself valuable.

-• Tailor your pitch to each stakeholder: Different people care about different things.
+Tailor your pitch to each stakeholder: Different people care about different things.
 Decision-makers, end-users, IT, finance – they all have unique needs and interests.
 Create a specific value proposition for each key person you talk to, showing them exactly why your product is the right choice for them and their priorities.
-Getting buy-in across the board is key to closing deals faster.
+Multi-stakeholder buy-in accelerates deal velocity.

 Related → Learn how LeanData identifies and nurtures champions to drive sales pipeline